Quebec secondary schools

 - If one of your prerequisites is a Secondary IV course, you must have successfully completed this course but we do not include this grade in your admission average.

-- Please note that the requirements listed are minimum requirements only and are subject to change.
+- The requirements listed are minimum requirements only and are subject to change.
 Meeting these minimum requirements does not guarantee admission.

 Good to know

 - Quebec Secondary V students can apply as early as mid-October for the following fall term.
 While most programs accept applications for admission until June 1, some programs have different deadlines.
-Check the deadlines and available programs.
+Check the .

 - For some programs, you may have to provide additional supporting documents or pass an audition or exam.